NixOS/nix.dev/source/index.rst

 .. topic:: **Introduction**

-   Nix ecosystem is a DevOps toolkit to achieve:
+   The Nix ecosystem is a DevOps toolkit to achieve:

    - :ref:`Reproducible development environments <declarative-reproducible-envs>`.
    - Easy installation of software over URLs.